 International Child Care Ministries is a child sponsorship initiative serving 20,000 children in over 30 countries.
 We work with Free Methodists for high levels of care and accountability.
 Through education, meals, clothing and basic medical care, children in need have an opportunity for a better life.
 For just one dollar a day you can sponsor a child and change a life forever.
 Wesley and it’s members and our children’s program support several ICCM children.

 When someone experiences homelessness, regardless of the reason for it, they can come to PADS.
 Once there, they know that they will not only get the immediate shelter they need to stay safe and warm, but also get comprehensive resources to get out of homelessness and back into housing.
 Wesley provides that safe and warm place by giving shelter and food each Tuesday night during the winter months.

 Our mission is to assist teens and adults in gaining freedom from chemical addictions and other life controlling problems by addressing their physical, emotional and spiritual needs.
 In all of our programs, we focus on the clients’ recovery from addiction.
 In order to do this, our centers foster an environment of love, trust and respect.
 Our staff works alongside clients to uncover the sources of their addictive tendencies and create new patterns to replace old ones.

 The Family Resource Center of Zion is an independent, not-for-profit organization that provides educational services and resources to empower men and women to make informed choices regarding pregnancy and parenting skills.
 This includes peer-counseling and training in life skills.
 All services are free and confidential.

-Currently the Missions Committee consists of Lori Villalobos, Cindy Smith and Randy Thornton.
-We are looking for any interested in helping us as we move Missions forward into 2018.
+Currently the Missions Committee for 2018 consists of Lori Villalobos, Cindy Smith, Doug Hobbie, Barb Hobbie and Randy Thornton.